Sample Request Letter for Meeting Appointment with Client

 Salutation

 Starting with salutations such as Dear Mr./Mrs/Miss and the recipient’s last name brings out the official aspect of this letter.
 If you extend the invitation to a group of clients or people, you should consider using a group title.
-For instance, “Dear Branch Managers”.
-When sending an appointment letter to a group of recipients, you should also factor in their relationships.

 In case it’s a request letter for a meeting appointment aimed at a group of people or a couple working in the same business.
 It’s advisable to indicate all their names in the first line followed by their address.

-If it’s an appointment letter for meeting with client email, the “To” section should have all the recipients’ names if they know each other.
+If it’s an appointment letter for a meeting with client email, the “To” section should have all the recipients’ names if they know each other.
 If there are no seniors and juniors in that group, avoid using the “cc” to ensure equity.

 Introduction